 If you're recording a long screencast or do multiple takes, your mouth will quickly get dry.
 And trust us...your viewers will notice.

 If you record a 5-minute screencast only to realize the audio wasn't picked up, you were speaking too loudly/softly, or your settings weren't right, you will pull your hair out.
 We don't want you to pull your hair out.

 7. Only record what you need

 If the content of your screencast is contained in one tab or application, there’s no need to record your entire desktop.
 Only recording what you need will get rid of unnecessary "visual noise" and reduce your video’s file size.
-If you’re using Screencastify, you can choose to record only your current tab or crop your video after you’re finished recording.

 8. Record with standard dimensions 📏

 In most cases, you'll want to record with standard dimensions (e.g. 480p, 720p) to make sure it displays correctly on video hosting sites like YouTube and doesn't have black bars around the edges.
 Screencastify allows you to automatically resize your browser tab to preset dimensions.
 You can also use a Chrome extension like Window Resizer.

 Before you get into the meat of your presentation, give your audience an idea what they’ll learn.
 This will help them get oriented and know what to be listening for.
 If you don’t do this, they’ll be unsure where you’re going and won’t know what’s important and what isn’t.